Search This Blog

 On a more positive note, I had the pleasure of meeting another cyclist from Japan who was also on a cycling adventure through Asia.
 I also discovered that Cambodia was in the midst of celebrating Pchum Ben, or the Festival of the Ancestors, one of the country’s most significant and grandest festivals.
 I caught glimpses of the festivities, witnessing two-wheel tractors laden with villagers passing by in the opposite direction.

-By the time I arrived in Stung Treng, it was late, and I struggled to find a hotel with available rooms, most likely due to the festivities.
+By the time I arrived in Stung Treng, it was late, and I struggled to find a hotel with rooms available, most likely because of the festivities.
 I settled for one that offered an air-conditioned room with a window for $12, but I found the cleanliness lacking, and I wondered if my frugality was worth it.

-I don't know what was in the drink I bought from a roadside vendor as I was so energetic that I cycled the 140 km to Preah Vihear.
-Once there I was more than happy to find Javier Guest House, which has a lovely large room for only $7.
+I don't know what was in the drink I bought from a roadside vendor, as I was so energetic that I cycled the 140 km to Preah Vihear.
+Once there, I was more than happy to find Javier Guest House, with a lovely, spacious room for only $7.

 On stepping out, I thought I could easily spend the three days eating as the aroma of the local delicacies wafted through the air.
 I imagined myself exploring all the culinary delights of the area.

 The following day, I took the bicycle to the bike shop to be cleaned and oiled.
 I was shocked at the prices in Siam Reap.
 When prices are quoted in US$, you know you have been overcharged.
-So, nothing much came of eating at all the restaurants that looked so inviting the previous evening as they were clearly priced with tourists in mind.
-Eventually, I grabbed a baguette with egg and salad from a mobile vendor at less than half the price at the sit-down restaurants.
-I also handed in my laundry to get a proper machine wash as it’s a fee I never complain about.
+So, nothing much came of eating at all the restaurants that looked so inviting the previous evening, as they were clearly priced with tourists in mind.
+Eventually, I grabbed a baguette with egg and salad from a mobile vendor at less than half the price of the sit-down restaurants.
+I also handed in my laundry for a proper machine wash, since the fee is one I never complain about.

 I made a bit of a detour because I didn’t want to cycle along the main road, but the minor road I chose soon spat me out on the main road south.
 I guess I’ll never get used to Cambodia's ingenious means of transport.
 There is nothing they cannot transport by bicycle or a two-wheel tractor.